ZhangYiJiang/puppies-and-chocolate/src/templates/story.md

 “I *literally* am not from this world.”

-“I just really, *really* like to eat Ang Ku Kueh made with Angkumone.”
+“I just really, *really* like to eat Ang Ku Kueh made with Angkumone - extracted from you lesser beings of course.”

+- But I am a human and humans are not the same! | You whimpered desperately to show your objection. {34}

+---

+{34}

+“Oh don't be surprised.
+I am just acting according to your moral system!"

+"Judging by how humans treat factory-farmed animals, what I am doing is perfectly moral."

+"If being morally right is *your* concern."
+He laughed.

 “Don’t worry.
 I won’t harvest you that soon, silly human.”

-“Your turn will come soon.” he winked.
+“Your turn will come.” he winked.

 Ming turns off the lights and leaves the room.